 As regards provisional and preliminary measures that a judge may adopt before or during the proceedings for legal separation, marriage annulment or divorce, decisions adopting such measures are not open to appeal, even though the decisions handed down do not constitute a definitive judgment and are not at this stage binding.
 Decisions on provisional measures are reviewed not by means of an appeal but through the judgment that finally concludes the proceedings for legal separation, marriage annulment or divorce.

-The legislation applicable in this matter is Council Regulation (EC) No 2201/2003 of 27 November 2003 concerning jurisdiction and the recognition and enforcement of judgments in matrimonial matters and the matters of parental responsibility (Brussels II a), which is in force in all the Member States except for Denmark.
+The legislation applicable in this matter is Council Regulation (EC) No 2201/2003 of 27 November 2003 concerning jurisdiction and the recognition and enforcement of judgments in matrimonial matters and the matters of parental responsibility (Brussels II a), which is in force in all the Member States (and in the United Kingdom until 31.12.2020; in the future it will depend on the agreement reached during the negotiation phase), except for Denmark.
 The legislation applicable in this regard in Denmark is the Hague Convention of 19 October 1996 on Jurisdiction, Applicable Law, Recognition, Enforcement and Co-operation in respect of Parental Responsibility and Measures for the Protection of Children.

-If the only aim is to update the data in the Civil Register of a Member State on the basis of court decisions relating to proceedings for divorce, legal separation or marriage annulment handed down in another Member State, and if, under the legislation of that Member State, those decisions are no longer open to judicial appeal, it is sufficient simply to submit an application to that effect to the Register of Births, Marriages and Deaths in each country, accompanied by:
+If the only aim is to update the data in the Civil Register of a Member State (and of the United Kingdom until 31.12.2020) on the basis of court decisions relating to proceedings for divorce, legal separation or marriage annulment handed down in another Member State (and in the United Kingdom until 31.12.2020), and if, under the legislation of that Member State, those decisions are no longer open to judicial appeal, it is sufficient simply to submit an application to that effect to the Register of Births, Marriages and Deaths in each country, accompanied by:

-If seeking to obtain recognition in Spain for a decision in relation to a divorce, marriage annulment or legal separation that was delivered in one of the Member States, with the exception of Denmark, an application for recognition would need to be filed, without any need for the decision in question to be binding in the Member State in which it was delivered, before the Judge of First Instance in the place of residence of the person against whom the application for recognition or for a declaration of non-recognition is being filed.
+If seeking to obtain recognition in Spain for a decision in relation to a divorce, marriage annulment or legal separation that was delivered in one of the Member States (and in the United Kingdom until 31.12.2020), with the exception of Denmark, an application for recognition would need to be filed, without any need for the decision in question to be binding in the Member State in which it was delivered, before the Judge of First Instance in the place of residence of the person against whom the application for recognition or for a declaration of non-recognition is being filed.
 If the respondent does not live in Spain the application may be filed wherever he or she is in Spain or in his or her last place of residence in Spain or, failing all the above, in the place of domicile of the petitioner.

 The application should be submitted in writing with the services of a lawyer and public prosecutor and accompanied by the same documents as in the previous case.